mgodfre3/AzSHCI-AZNested/readme.md

 -the AZ Powershell Module, simply run Install-Module -Name AZ in your Powershell session.

 -Copy of the code, located in this repository.

+**PowerShell Process**

+If you are more familiar with PowerShell and would rather do the deployment in Command Line, well Awesome, that is how you should be doing this.
+The instructions are below:

 First, you will need to login to your Azure Account in your Terminal Session.